-The water quality parameters that were adjusted to obtain a calibrated model for sediment were the sediment concentrations by landuse, and the magnitude of the coefficient of scour for bankerosion.
+Sediment calibration consisted of adjusting the sediment surface runoff concentrations by landuse, and the coefficient of scour for bank-erosion.
+The water quality parameters that were adjusted to obtain a calibrated model for sediment were the sediment concentrations by landuse, and the magnitude of the coefficient of scour for bank-erosion.
 Calibration parameters that were relevant for the land-based sediment calibration were the sediment concentrations (in mg/L) for runoff, interflow, and groundwater.
 These concentrations were defined for each modeled landuse.
 Initial values for these parameters were based on available landuse-specific storm-sampling monitoring data.
-Values were adjusted so that the model's suspended solids output closely matched observed instream data in watersheds with predominately one type of source.
+Initial values were adjusted so that the model's suspended solids output closely matched observed instream data in watersheds with predominately one type of source.